All Episodes

 Let's go.

-Live from the Southern Command in Sunny, South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

-Are we gonna be sizzling today, folks?
+Are we going to be sizzling today, folks?

 Great to have you here.

-It is Rush Limbaugh, open line Friday.
+It is Rush Limbaugh Open Line Friday.

-You get to help produce the biggest and the most listened to radio talk show in the country.
+This is where you, and it's a monumental task, you get to help produce the biggest and the most listened to radio talk show in the country.

 Because when we go to the phones, you choose what we talk about.